NEH WORKSHOP DIRECTORY

 - A résumé or short biography that details your educational qualifications and professional experience.
 Be sure the résumé provides the name, title, phone number, and e-mail address of one professional reference.

-Send your NEH coversheet, résumé, and essay as email attachments to Beth James at email@example.com no later than March 1, 2019.
-Do not send application materials directly to NEH.
-Successful applicants will be notified of their selection on March 31, 2019 and will have until TBD to accept or decline the offer.
+Send your NEH coversheet, résumé, and essay as email attachments to Beth James at firstname.lastname@example.org no later than March 1, 2019.
+Do not send application materials directly to the NEH.
+Application materials sent directly to NEH will not be reviewed.
+Successful applicants will be notified of their selection on March 29, 2019 and will have until April 5, 2019 to accept or decline the offer.

 CONTINUING EDUCATION CREDITS